ChristophWotsch/HusqvarnaW435x/README.md

 # HusqvarnaW435x
 Can analysis of an Automower W435x

 Tools:SavvyCan
-      PCAN-USB:IPEH-002022
+      PCAN-USB:IPEH-002022;
-      Speed:1 Mbps
+      Speed:1 Mbps;
+      CAN Extended ID (29-bit)

-Info: just downlaod SavvyCan and Load the Log file to get an better view.
+Info: Download SavvyCAN and load the log file for a clearer and more detailed view.

 Files: